 5. Fenugreek (Methi)

 Methi is a versatile vegetable used to prepare sabzi, paratha and so much more.
 Methi is great for healing inflammation, improving digestive problems and lowering cholesterol.
+Also, fenugreek for hair helps in strengthening roots and improving hair texture.
 You can get your own fresh supply of methi at home by planting it in your home or terrace garden.

 - Soak the seeds overnight before planting them.